Canada 'in shock' at ice hockey bus crash

 Canada hockey team crash: 'Entire country in shock' at tragedy

-Canadian Prime Minister Justin Trudeau says "an entire country is in shock and mourning" in the wake of a deadly bus crash in Saskatchewan province.
+Canadian Prime Minister Justin Trudeau says "an entire country is in shock and mourning" in the wake of a deadly bus crash in the province of Saskatchewan.

-Details about the collision between a bus carrying a junior ice hockey team and a lorry have been slow to trickle out in the wake of the tragedy.
+There was an outpouring of grief across Canada at news of the collision between a bus carrying a junior ice hockey team and a semi-trailer.

 The Humboldt Broncos team, which has members aged between 16 and 21, were en route on Friday to a play-off game.

-At least 14 people were killed and three people were critically injured.

-The identities of the dead have not yet been released by authorities.
+Details have been slow to trickle out in the wake of the tragedy, and the identities of the deceased have not yet been released by authorities.

-Tom Straschnitzki said his son Ryan is in hospital in Saskatoon with a broken back, and told his father that he can't feel his legs.
+Tom Straschnitzki said his son Ryan is in hospital in Saskatoon with a serious back injury, and told his father that he can't feel his legs.

 The family flew to his bedside on Saturday to be with him.